Subscribers & import

 Frequently asked questions

 What happens to duplicate or invalid rows?
-Duplicates are reconciled to a single contact, and automatic verification filters out invalid and risky addresses — so a messy import still lands clean.
+Duplicates are reconciled to a single contact and malformed addresses are rejected at import on every plan.
+On paid plans, automatic verification then flags invalid and risky addresses so they're excluded from sends — a messy import still lands clean.

 Can I add more details later?
 Yes.
 You can update a contact's fields anytime, manually or through an automation.